 More than 5,400 children, parents, caregivers and volunteers came together to celebrate the annual Read Across Oklahoma event at the Oklahoma City Zoo.

-Author, Tami Sauer, was on hand throughout the day to read her book about the special friendship between a shark and a minnow.
+Author, Tammi Sauer, was on hand throughout the day to read her book about the special friendship between a shark and a minnow.